ModSnmp Manual v3.14 - 5.5. 32/64-bit Value Settings

 The number of 16-bit words to be transferred.

 The number of registers to be transferred.

 These three options (Little-endian, Word-registers, and Word-count) allow 8 possible variations of 32/64-bit value handling.
 At least 5 of these variations have actually been used in devices, so you may need to carefully read documentation, or to experiment, to determine which variation a particular device uses.
-The default settings (all options deselected) should work with Enron/Daniel devices.
-For Modicon/Schneider devices you will probably need to select all the options.
+The default settings (all options selected) should work with Modicon/Schneider devices.
+For Enron/Daniel devices you will probably need to deselect all the options.